 Sportsman's Warehouse Holdings, Inc. ("Holdings"), a Delaware corporation, and subsidiaries (collectively, the "Company") operate retail sporting goods stores.
-As of February 3, 2024, the Company operated 146 stores in 32 states.
+As of February 1, 2025, the Company operated 146 stores in 32 states.
+The Company also operates an e-commerce platform at www.sportsmans.com.
+The Company's stores and website are aggregated into one operating and reportable segment.